Vacuum conveying enables hygienic transfer of materials, even on long and twisting routes

 The variety of cases we have dealt with over the past 50 years allows us to say that no two projects are the same, and the choice of one system over another depends precisely on the combination of many factors.
 Here, we summarise the general characteristics of both systems.
 Our R&D department has capitalised on the experience gained over the years to make the most of the advantages of both methods.

-Dense phase: pros and cons
+Semi-dense phase: pros and cons

 Dilute phase: pros and cons